 In France, “HQE” proposes a methodology to design, build and exploit healthy and comfortable “green” buildings.
 To be certified “HQE” you have to match 14 targets, one of these is exclusively about acoustics, and acoustics meets also several other targets.

 More than 3 targets have to be upper a very good level (and energy is one of these targets), more than 4 targets have to be above than a good level, and the other need to reach a basic level.

-For each target (energy, waste, water, acoustics, etc) it is natural to try to express the performance, or the quality, by means of unique indicators easy to read and to understand.
-That is why the “GIAc” works to the definition of a unique indicator of the acoustic comfort in a place.
+For each target (energy, waste, water, acoustics, etc) it is natural to try to express the performance, or the quality, using unique indicators easy to read and understand.
+That is why the “GIAc” works to the definition of a unique indicator of acoustic comfort in a place.
 The objective is to be able to post a label at the entrance of the building, with green arrows (it is very good), yellow (it is just good) orange (it is inferior), red (it is bad), or purple (The building is unfit for its destination, it is unhealthy), as we make it for refrigerators, or for energy efficiency of buildings.

 Peter Rogers, Cole Jarman, UK

 How can a green building be truly sustainable without it having sustainable acoustics?

 This talk will aim to answer this question and probably create a whole lot more.
 It will expand on the plenary session presentation to explore in more depth why Green Buildings demand a fresh approach by acousticians, and what that could be.
 Have we been deafened by the noise and unable to appreciate the need for positive sound?
 This is likely to provide plenty of scope for debate on this topic, to reveal a route map for what constitutes good acoustic design in the greener buildings of the future, and how acousticians need to take responsibility and proactively expand their influence to get the message across as each opportunity presents itself.